Throttle Control (ETC) Light Comes On? Here’s Why And What To Do

 One Pedal Driving

 The accelerator pedal, commonly called the ‘gas pedal’, controls the throttle.
-In turn, this sits in the suitably-named electronic throttle body (ETB).
+In turn, this sits in the appropriately-named electronic throttle body (ETB).

 The throttle – so named because it controls the airflow – is a butterfly valve.
-In very basic terms, it’s a disc-shaped piece of metal hinged across its central line.
+In exceedingly elementary terms, it’s a disc-shaped piece of metal hinged across its central axis.

 The more it rotates, the more air passes it.
 As more oxygen enters the engine, the ECM sends more fuel to the cylinders.
-The outcome is more potent combustion, increasing your car’s output.
+The outcome is more vigorous combustion, increasing your car’s output.

 You’ll know (well, you should!) that pressing the accelerator pedal means you speed up.
 Lifting off means you slow down.